jjermann/dicedensity/README.md

 # Discrete densities

-A python3 module to work with discrete densities.
+A python3 module to work with discrete (mostly integer valued) densities.

 ## Dependencies: